Raptyyy/rapty_ac_vr_guide/README.md

 ## 8. OpenComposite and OpenXR Toolkit
 ### OpenComposite
 Allows you to play SteamVR games without actually needing SteamVR, it is highly recommended for users wanting more performance.
-On non native SteamVR headsets like Quest, Pimax, WMR SteamVR simply acts as a middle layer which increases resource usage while bringing no real benefit to your VR experience.
+On non native SteamVR headsets (Quest, Pimax, WMR) SteamVR simply acts as a middle layer which increases resource usage while bringing no real benefit to your VR experience.
 OpenComposite can also be used with Virtual Desktop when using it with VDXR, [more info here](https://github.com/mbucchia/VirtualDesktop-OpenXR/wiki)
 > [!IMPORTANT]
 > Using OpenComposite with native SteamVR headsets wont really bring much benefit since they will require SteamVR either with OpenVR or OpenXR.

 > [!WARNING]
-> Pico headsets dont have their own OpenXR runtime, so to bypass SteamVR you would need to use Virtual Desktop with VDXR and OpenComposite.
+> Pico standalone headsets dont have their own OpenXR runtime, so to bypass SteamVR you would need to use Virtual Desktop with VDXR and OpenComposite.

 ### To install OpenComposite:
 1. Download the opencomposite dll file either from [this repository](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/resources/openvr_api.dll) or from the [OpenComposite mirror](https://opencomposite.znix.xyz/builds/) (Select the first result and download the Platform: x64	x64/openvr_api.dll file)